Game Insight: Games and platforms

-Game Insight creates mobile games for Android, iOS and Windows, as well as for various social networks.
-All Game Insight products are using the Freemium business model, so that the players may download the games and start playing them for free, and later they can buy in-game currency and different items if that is their choice.
+Game Insight creates mobile games for Android, iOS and Microsoft Store, as well as for various social networks.
+All Game Insight products use the freemium business model, allowing players to download the games and start playing them for free, and later they can buy in-game currency and different items if that is their choice.
 The company's portfolio includes the following projects: